Glossary - Ingredients

-Powdered green tea used in Japanese tea ceremony, cooking, or in sweets
+Powdered green tea used in Japanese tea ceremony, cooking and sweets

 What is matcha?

-Matcha (抹茶 in Japanese) is tea leaves grown without direct sunlight then steamed and dried, and finally ground to powder in a millstone.
-In Japanese tea ceremony, matcha is stirred with water using a "chasen" (bamboo whisk) before drinking.
-Also, it is used in "wagashi" (Japanese-style confectionery), ice creams and many other desserts, as well as in matcha lattes, and even in certain dishes.
+Matcha (抹茶 in Japanese) is tea leaves grown without direct sunlight then steamed and dried, and lastly ground to powder in a millstone.
+In Japanese tea ceremony, matcha is mixed with hot water using a "chasen" (bamboo whisk) before drinking.
+Also, it is used in "wagashi" (Japanese-style confectionery), ice creams and many other desserts, as well as in matcha lattes and more.

 Nutrition facts

-Matcha is made by grinding whole tea leaves, so the nutrients can be acquired from the tea leaves alone.
+Matcha is made by grinding whole tea leaves, allowing consumption of nutrients contained in the entire leaf.
 For this reason, it is richer in nutrients than green tea.
 However, it also contains a lot of caffeine.
-One 60ml cup of matcha contains about 50mg of caffeine.
+One 60 ml (2 fl. oz.) cup of matcha contains about 50 mg of caffeine.

 Storage to prevent food loss